sudheeshkatkam/nlpclass-fall2013/site/assignments/a3ngrams.md

 * `--cipher`: the file that will be enciphered at the start of the program
 * `--ciphersize`: the number of tokens in the cipher text

-The main method of `DecipherToImplement` starts by generating a random secret cipher key, reading `-ciphersize` number of tokens from the `--cipher` file and enciphering the text using the key.
+The main method of `DecipherToImplement` starts by generating a random secret cipher key, reading `--ciphersize` number of tokens from the `--cipher` file and enciphering the text using the key.
 Next, it reads `-trainsize` number of tokens from the `--train` file and calls the `train` method to construct a language model.
 It then proceeds to iteratively try to find the best cipher key by making letter swaps and checking the deciphered output.

 You will define a class `nlp.a3.Decipher` that extends `nlpclass.DecipherToImplement`.
 You will have to implement the following methods: